Shapley effects for sensitivity analysis with correlated inputs: comparisons with Sobol' indices, numerical estimation and applications: Acknowledgments

 \section{Acknowledgments}

-We thank G\'eraud Blatman who has performed the computations on ATHENA2D model, Roman Sueur for helpful discussions about Shapley effects and Chu Mai for his remarks and his help for the paper proofreading.
+We are grateful to the useful and numerous comments of the two reviewers which greatly helped to improve the manuscript.
+We thank G\'eraud Blatman who performed the computations on the ATHENA2D model, Roman Sueur for helpful discussions about Shapley effects, Chu Mai for his remarks, and Lynn Ferrieu for her help in proofreading the paper.
 Numerical estimation of Shapley effects and Sobol' indices have been realized using the \textsf{sensitivity} package of the \textsf{R} software.
-Thanks to Eunhye Song, Barry L. Nelson and Jeremy Staum for providing preliminary versions of the Shapley effects estimation functions.
+Thanks to Eunhye Song, Barry L. Nelson and Jeremy Staum for providing preliminary versions of the Shapley effects estimation functions, which are available at present in the ``sensitivity'' package of the R software.